sikandaramla/Docs/aspnet/fundamentals/static-files.rst

   :dedent: 8

-Static files can be stored in any folder under the *wwwroot* and accessed with a relative path to that root.
+Static files can be stored in any folder under the ``web root`` and accessed with a relative path to that root.
 For example, when you create a default Web application project using Visual Studio, there are several folders created within the *wwwroot*  folder - *css*, *images*, and *js*.
 The URI to access an image in the *images* subfolder:

 - \http://<app>/images/<imageFileName>
 - \http://localhost:9189/images/banner3.svg